yanivshay/HLogger/README.md

 ## Example

-You may check the `example/` directory for an runnable example file.
+You can find a runnable example on `example.js` file.

-Example output:
+Another Example:

 ```
 const { HealthyLogger, FileTarget, ConsoleTarget } = require("./HealthyLogger");